Teichlab/scg_lib_structs/docs/source/multi/Paired-seq.md

 tabix -s 1 -b 2 -e 3 -p bed paired-seq/chromap_outs/fragments.tsv.gz
 ```

 After this stage, we are done with the RNA library.
 The count matrix and other useful information can be found in the `star_outs` directory.
-For the ATAC libray, two new files `fragments.tsv.gz` and `fragments.tsv.gz.tbi` are generated.
+For the ATAC library, two new files `fragments.tsv.gz` and `fragments.tsv.gz.tbi` are generated.
 They will be useful and sometimes required for other programs to perform downstream analysis.
 There are still some extra work.

 ### Explain star and chromap